Genieve Figgis: Style

 Figgis' style strikes a balance between figuration and abstraction.
 Her paintings are reminiscent of 18th century Rococo style as she recreates cheery Victorian photographs, and paintings with thick paint, causing the subjects to appear as melting, zombie-like creatures.
 Figgis values the use of paint for its ability to surprise, and is the medium she uses to form her figures of drips and swirls giving them a ghoulish imagery in her paintings.
 Her paintings technique involves dripping paint onto a canvas allowing gravity and colour-bleeding along to do most of the work with subtle surface marks to create specific details and textures.
-She cites Marlene Dumas, Cecily Brown and Jenny Saville as her heros.
+She cites Marlene Dumas, Cecily Brown and Jenny Saville as her heroes.

 Her work has been influenced by growing up in Ireland with the rules of the Catholic Church and the scenic countryside she is surrounded by in her everyday life, living in County Wicklow.
 Figgis believes having a knowledge of a Spirit and becoming one with nature allows one to become more connected with the Earth's energy.
 This expression of spiritual beliefs can be seen through her works with her use of rich colors that "bubble, ooze and marbleize as if alive."

 Figgis painted a version of Leda and the Swan in 2018 after an earlier work by François Boucher.
 Figgis’ contemporary version reinvents an idyllic romantic scene of lavish playfulness with a dark humor creating a scene of profanity and horror.